Check if you need a certificate to export food, drink and agricultural products.

 Some countries may have import rules for certain goods.
 You can check by talking to your importer or getting help researching your export market.

-Processed food and drinks
+Processed food and drinks: current rules

 Within the EU you don’t need a certificate or to follow special rules to move processed foods or drinks.